Appenzeller cheese

-Appenzeller cheese (/de/) is a hard cow's-milk cheese produced in the Appenzellerland region of northeast Switzerland, in the two modern-day cantons of Appenzell Innerrhoden and Appenzell Ausserrhoden.
+Appenzeller cheese (/de/) is a hard cow's-milk washed-rind cheese produced in the Appenzellerland region of northeast Switzerland, in the two modern-day cantons of Appenzell Innerrhoden and Appenzell Ausserrhoden.
 It is classified as a Swiss-type or Alpine cheese.

 History

 Cheese from Appenzellerland has a documented history of at least 700 years, being first mentioned in a document from 1282.
 However, the manufacturing process is not mentioned and may have been different from currently.

 About 75 dairies produce Appenzeller, each with a different recipe for their brine wash.
 Most of the recipes are trade secrets.

 Production

-An herbal brine, sometimes incorporating wine or cider, is applied to the wheels of cheese while they cure, which flavors and preserves the cheese while promoting the formation of a rind.
+A herbal brine, sometimes incorporating wine or cider, is applied to the wheels of cheese while they cure, which flavors and preserves the cheese while promoting the formation of a rind.

 Variants

 The cheese is straw-colored, with tiny holes and a golden rind.
 It has a strong smell and a nutty or fruity flavour, which can range from mild to tangy, depending on how long it is aged.
 Three types are sold: